matthew-beisser/testing-automation-pipeline-3/docs/design.md

 A Jira board is used along with epics, stories, and tasks to track the current testing tasks.

-An epic is used to track a batch of sensor to test, e.g. [Iris Slim V1- PV (70-0025007/008)](https://luminartech.atlassian.net/browse/TV-5628)
+An epic is used to track a batch of sensor to test, e.g. [Iris Slim V1 - PV (70-0025007/008)](https://luminartech.atlassian.net/browse/TV-5628)

-Stories are used to group tasks in an adhoc manner.
-E.g. [PV: Leg1 ReTest_PV1-002753](https://luminartech.atlassian.net/browse/TV-8426)
+Stories are used to group tasks in an adhoc manner, e.g. [PV: Leg1 ReTest_PV1-002753](https://luminartech.atlassian.net/browse/TV-8426)

 Tasks (not currently linked to epics) are used to track a certain type of test result for multiple sensors.
-A single sensor's test completion is tracked as a comment.
-E.g. [PV Retest Leg 1 FT1 Data Collection - Post FW Update](https://luminartech.atlassian.net/browse/TV-8763)
+A single sensor's test completion is tracked as a comment, e.g. [PV Retest Leg 1 FT1 Data Collection - Post FW Update](https://luminartech.atlassian.net/browse/TV-8763)

 **- Outstanding Questions**